Now assume GBP/USD falls to 1.2400 (a 100-pip decrease, 1.2500 - 1.2400 = 100 pips). You close your trade at 1.2400, taking a loss of $100.

 Interest rates

-Interest rates, inflation rates and foreign currency rates are all interconnected, and as some rise others can fall.
+Interest rates, inflation rates, and foreign currency rates are all interconnected, and as some rise, others can fall.
 Central banks control the interest rate as a measure to control inflation.
 If a central bank wants to decrease inflation, it can increase interest rates in a bid to stop spending and lending.
 This generally increases the value of money in an economy, as there is less, or ‘more expensive’, money available in the economy.

 On the other hand, when there is more money with less value in an economy, businesses and consumers increase spending and lending through loans and other types of credit.
 Sellers will then increase prices, causing inflation and a lower-valued currency.
-These fluctuations in currency value are one of the reasons forex traders may look to trade on interest rate announcements from central banks, like the US Federal Reserve or the Bank of England.
+These fluctuations in currency value are one of the reasons forex traders may look to trade on interest rate announcements from central banks, like the US Federal Reserve or the Reserve Bank of Australia (RBA).

 Terms of trade